jinn505/resume-optimizer/README.md

-# 🧠 AI-Powered Resume Optimizer
+# 🧠 AI-Powered Resume Optimizer and ATS checker

 This project is an intelligent, multi-agent **Resume Optimizer** built using **FastAPI**, **CrewAI**, and **openrouter's deepseek/deepseek-chat:free** model.
 It enhances your resume by generating sharp, tailored bullet points aligned with any job description (JD) — ideal for boosting your chances with recruiters and ATS systems.